dylan-goetting/SEES-project/README.md

 Then run Llava_visualize_code.ipynb to visualize the important image patches for the generations in Llava.

 You can also use Llava_visualize_Gradio.ipynb to visualize the images case-by-case in an interactive tool using Gradio.
+Please use similar patterns to fit Llava: USER: <image>\nWhat is the color of the dog?\nASSISTANT: The color of the dog is

 ## cite us: